neruthes/pentex/docs/PenTeX.md

 PenTeX is a package management frontend for Pandoc-compatible LaTeX [header files](https://pandoc.org/MANUAL.html#option--include-in-header).

-There are occasions when writing raw LaTeX is overkill and the Pandoc default style is not good enough.
+There are occasions when writing raw LaTeX is overkill, and the Pandoc default style is not good enough, and you do not want to spend too much time on tweaking the style.
 PenTeX is designed to fit into the gap.

-PenTeX is made for you if the following statement describes you well: you are familiar with Markdown since your work involves software development, but typesetting is not what you are particularly interested in.
+PenTeX is made for you if you are familiar with Markdown but typesetting is not what you are particularly interested in.